Sunshine Coast International Broadband Network project

 For the local community, the project will, over time, lead to faster, more affordable broadband access and stimulate investment that will create hundreds of new jobs.

-The Sunshine Coast submarine cable project well and truly marks us as Australia’s healthy, smart, creative region.
+The Sunshine Coast international broadband network project well and truly marks us as Australia’s healthy, smart, creative region.

 More information